River Lea: Other

 The poem A Tale of Two Swannes is set along the River Lea.
 It was written by William Vallans and published in 1590.

 The old course of the river is the one featured in the early chapters of the classic fishing book The Compleat Angler by Izaak Walton.
 The author begins at Tottenham and proceeds upriver from there.

 A guide to walking along the river valley was written by Leigh Hatts, and an account of a walk along the complete length of the river in 2009 was published as a blog by "Diamond Geezer".

-In 2014, German writer Esther Kinsky published a novel, Am Fluß, now available in English as River, translated by Iain Galbraith, based around her walks along the lower Lea from the marina at Horseshoe Point to the river's mouth where it joins the Thames.
+In 2014, German writer Esther Kinsky published a novel, Am Fluß, now available in English as River, translated by Iain Galbraith, based around her walks along the lower Lea from the marina at Horseshoe Point to its confluence with the Thames.

 In 2015, singer-songwriter Adele dedicated a track to the river on her third studio album, 25.